-Preschoolers should spend most of their time playing, developing their speaking, listening, imaginations, motor and social skills and so on.
-The most important thing adults can do to help them get literacy-ready is read them lots of stories, play with them and have lots of relaxed conversations (avoid barraging them with questions!
-Anxious parents sometimes do this, and it can make kids clam up).
+Preschoolers should spend most of their time playing, developing their speaking, listening, motor and social skills, imaginations and so on.
+The most important thing adults can do to help them get literacy-ready is to follow their lead in play, read and tell them lots of stories, and have lots of reciprocal, relaxed conversations.
+More tips on developing early language from the Hanen Program can be found here.

-There is a great, free, online Udemy course called “Help your child to read and write” for parents of 4-6 year olds, which follows the Sounds~Write approach I also use in clinic.
-It makes the task of helping kids hear the sounds in words and represent them with letters straightforward and logical.
-Sign up for it here.
+There are free, online Udemy courses from UK-based phonics program Sounds-Write called “Help your child to read and write” for parents of 4-6 year olds.
+These help make the task of helping kids hear the sounds in words and represent them with letters straightforward and logical.

 5 responses to “01.
 Preschool”